percona/k8spxc-docs/docs/update_openshift.md

         ...
         ```

-3. [Apply a patch :octicons-link-external-16:](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to update the init image name in your cluster Custom Resource with this value.
+3. [Apply a patch :octicons-link-external-16:](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to update the init image in your cluster Custom Resource with this value.
 Supposing that your cluster name is `cluster1`, the command should look as follows:

     === "Operator 1.13.0 and older"